1Which of the following best describes the primary goal of Software Design?

 Correct Answer: Data Coupling

-Explanation:Data Coupling is the most desirable, where modules communicate by passing only the necessary data items (parameters) required for the function.
+Explanation:Data coupling is the ideal form where modules communicate by passing only necessary atomic data items via parameters.

 Incorrect!
 Try again.